No items found.

 podcast setup

-When you’re just starting out, just focus on simple, reliable gear that helps you record without overspending or making your setup too complicated.
+When you’re just starting out, focus on simple, reliable gear that helps you record without overspending or making your setup too complicated.
+I recommend:

-• USB microphone: These plug-and-play mics can be inexpensive and a huge upgrade from your webcam mic.
-Check out some of our top picks for best USB mics.
+• USB microphone: These inexpensive plug-and-play mics can be inexpensive and a huge upgrade from your webcam mic.

 • Camera: If you’re recording video, you can use a webcam or your phone as a webcam.

-• Pop filter: This filter makes you sound even better by preventing distortion that can come from heavy air blasts in your speech.
+• Pop filter: This improves audio by preventing the distortion that can come from heavy air blasts in your speech.
 The cheapest ones are made of nylon mesh.
-Check out the 8 best pop filters for podcasters.
+Check out the 8 best pop filters for podcasters for recommendations.

 • Headphones: Wear headphones to prevent your microphone from picking up audio feedback.